Psychology (PSYC)

 PSYC 364V.
 Game of Thrones Made Me Do It: Media's Impact on Behavior.
 1 Unit.

 This course focuses on Stetson's Health and Wellness Value.
 This course will examine the interaction between media and media consumers.
 The degree to which individuals shape media and media shapes individual behavior will be discussed.
 Specific topic areas will include the influence of media on aggression and violence, sexual behavior and pregnancy, body dissatisfaction, eating behaviors and gender roles.
 The course will consider the impact of video games, social media, television, advertising, pornography and other media.
-Offered at least once every two years.
 Junior Seminar.

 PSYC 375.
 Seminar.
 1 Unit.